DallanQ/lotr_journeys_in_middle_earth/QA.md

 [ways-of-old](https://boardgamegeek.com/thread/2220948/ways-of-old)

 > Is it possible to do both the top and bottom parts of this card (i.e. scout & sprint)?
 > Will discarding allow you to do both and the text inside the brackets is just to clarify Sprint and that you can just use the Sprint outside of a test or are the 2 entirely separate abilities and only 1 can be activated?

 They're separate abilities with the same cost (discarding the card), so you have to choose one or the other.

 The cost of discarding can only be paid once.
 If you pay it for the first ability the card is no longer there to be discarded for the second ability.
-The example I usually give is if you walk into a store with a single $5 bill, grab two different items that each cost $5, and attempt to pay at the register using the single bill for both items you'd get a lot of funny looks.

 [black-and-grey-hexsides](https://boardgamegeek.com/thread/2227861/black-and-grey-hexsides)